pjsinco/cs171-hw2-sinco-patrick/problem_1_answers.md

 *curl https://api.github.com/repos/ireapps/first-news-app/stats/code_frequency*

 3. Many updates in a short period of time would lead to problems with the app being up-to-the-minute accurate.
 I would authenticate the app.

+**Network graph**

+**Audience:** Someone who is very familiar with how Git works.
+Someone who is overseeing the repo.
+Someone who needs to resolve conflicts in changes to the repo.

+**Data used:**
+List of commits on the repo, which includes the commit's SHA, who made the commit, when, branch name, commit message, committer's URL and avatar URL. *curl https://api.github.com/repos/propublica/guides/commits*